SimoneTestino/SimoneTestino/content/Luna/Financials/DBU Funding for Luna.md

 * **Projects Already Started:** The DBU normally does not fund projects that have already begun.
 This is not an issue, as the core research and development phase of the [[Luna]] project, for which this funding is sought, has not yet commenced.

 * **Multiple Funding Sources:** The DBU lists "Accumulation of funds from other sponsors" as a potential exclusion criterion.
-Although a [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]] grant was secured, those funds are allocated exclusively for real estate purposes (associated with [[ColivingLiguria]]) and do not finance the core business, R&D, or operational activities of the [[Luna]] project.
+Although a [[FESR Azione 1.3.3.
+EU Grant]] grant was secured, those funds are allocated exclusively for real estate purposes (associated with [[ColivingLiguria]]) and do not finance the core business, R&D, or operational activities of the [[Luna]] project.
 The DBU "Green Start-up" funding is, therefore, necessary specifically for the operational costs (founder subsistence and development) that the Fesr grant does not cover.

 **Application Process**